Have you suffered a work injury in Illinois? Are you looking to file an Illinois Workers Compensation Claim?

 According to the National Safety Council, struck by and struck against injuries are the second leading cause of unintentional non-fatal injuries and the fourth leading cause of work-related deaths in the country.
 The numbers for such injuries are high in Illinois, where many of the riskiest jobs are prominent.

-The workers at risk of such injuries are as varied as the injuries themselves.
+The workers at risk of struck against object injuries are as varied as the injuries themselves, and include:

 - Office workers.